Special Olympics: Healthy Athletes

 As the Special Olympics began to grow, staffers and volunteers began to notice that athletes—children and adults with intellectual disabilities—also had many untreated health problems.
 In 1997, Special Olympics began an initiative called Healthy Athletes, which offers health screenings to athletes in need.

 Healthy Athletes currently offers health screenings in eight areas: Fit Feet (podiatry), FUNfitness (physical therapy), Health Promotion (better health and well-being), Healthy Hearing (audiology), MedFest (sports physical exam), Opening Eyes (vision), Special Smiles (dentistry), Strong Minds (Emotional Health).
 Screenings educate athletes on health and also identify problems that may need additional follow-up.
 For example, the FUNfitness Program assess flexibility, strength, balance, and aerobic fitness of the athlete.
 Following the screen, the physical therapist would provide instructions on how to optimize their physical fitness in the areas screened.

 Since the Healthy Athletes program began, Special Olympics has become the largest global public health organization dedicated to serving people with intellectual disabilities.
 So far, more than 1.9 million Healthy Athletes screenings have been conducted for people with intellectual disabilities all around the world.

 The Special Olympics health initiative has attracted high-profile partners, including the Hear the World Foundation, which screened more than 1,000 athletes during the most recent World Winter Games in Korea; more than 200 of them were found to have hearing loss.

 In 2012, the Special Olympics Healthy Communities initiative launched in eight countries—Kazakhstan, Malawi, Malaysia, Mexico, Peru, Romania, South Africa and Thailand, as well as six U.S. states.
 The goal is to improve the health and well-being of people with intellectual disabilities and allow them to reach their full potential.

 Criticism

-Scholar Keith Storey summarized common objections in a 2004 article in Journal of Disability Policy Studies.
+Scholar Keith Storey summarized common objections in a 2004 article in the Journal of Disability Policy Studies.
 One criticism directed at the organization pertains to the role that corporate sponsors play in it, which critics feel has led to degrading paternalism toward athletic ability.
 While corporate fundraising makes the games possible, critics argue, it provides good public relations for the sponsors, but does not result in integration of people with disabilities into the workforce at those companies.
 People with disabilities are also not widely represented on the Special Olympics' board of directors, as only two members have disabilities.
 This has been criticized as a double standard that reflects poorly on the disability rights movement where people with disabilities control the service delivery system rather than relying on people without disabilities.